Aidan Fogarty (Kilkenny hurler)

 Aidan Fogarty (born 20 July 1982) is an Irish hurler who played as a left corner-forward for the Kilkenny senior team.

 Born in Urlingford, County Kilkenny, Fogarty first arrived on the inter-county scene at the age of twenty-one when he first linked up with the Kilkenny intermediate team, before later joining the under-21 side.
 He joined the senior panel during the 2003 championship.
 Fogarty quickly became a regular member of the starting fifteen, and won five All-Ireland medals, four Leinster medals and three National League medals on the field of play.
 He was an All-Ireland runner-up on one occasion.

 As a member of the Leinster inter-provincial team on a number of occasions, Fogarty won three Railway Cup medals.
-At club level he has won one junior championship medal with Emeralds.
+At club level, he has won one junior championship medal with Emeralds.

-Throughout his career Fogarty made 38 championship appearances.
+Throughout his career, Fogarty made 38 championship appearances.
 He announced his retirement from inter-county hurling on 26 November 2014.

 In 2020, Fogarty appeared on the fourth season of the Irish edition of Dancing with the Stars.

 Playing career

 Club

-In 2000 Fogarty was in his last year with the Emeralds minor hurling team when he played in the championship decider.
+In 2000, Fogarty was in his last year with the Emeralds minor hurling team when he played in the championship decider.
 A 1-12 to 0-7 defeat of Shamrocks gave him a championship medal.

-The following year Fogarty had established himself on Emeralds top team.
+The following year, Fogarty had established himself on Emerald's top team.
 A 3-11 to 1-11 defeat of Windgap in the junior decider gave him a championship medal in that grade.

 Under-21 and intermediate

 Fogarty first played for Kilkenny in 2003 when he joined the under-21 side.
 He won his sole Leinster medal that year following a 0-12 to 1-4 defeat of Dublin.
 Kilkenny later faced Galway in the All-Ireland decider, beating them with on a scoreline of 2-13 to 0-12, and giving Fogarty an All-Ireland Under-21 Hurling Championship medal.

-That same year Fogarty was a member of the Kilkenny intermediate team.
+That same year, Fogarty was a member of the Kilkenny intermediate team.
 He won a Leinster medal that year following a 4-20 to 1-10 win over Dublin in the decider.
 Kilkenny were later beaten 1-21 to 0-23 by Cork in the All-Ireland decider.

 Senior

 Beginnings

 Fogarty was still eligible for the under-21 grade when he was added to the Kilkenny senior panel in 2003.
-That year he shared in his county's National Hurling League, Leinster and All-Ireland triumphs, however, Fogarty was yet to make his debut.
+That year, he shared in his county's National Hurling League, Leinster and All-Ireland triumphs; however, Fogarty was yet to make his debut.

 On 13 June 2004, Fogarty made his senior championship debut when he was introduced as a substitute in a 2-15 to 1-16 Leinster semi-final defeat by Wexford.
 Kilkenny were later defeated by Cork in the All-Ireland decider, however, Fogarty remained on the bench for that 0-17 to 0-9 loss.